 3. Alona Beach

 Alona Beach is so pretty and gets even better as you walk along it – don’t give in to being a lazy tourist and not walking unless you have to.
 Walk the length and you’ll be rewarded with beautiful views, promise.
+Just check out this video below if you don’t believe me!

 Of course you’ll have the usual hawkers trying to sell you stuff as you do in the most popular Bohol tourist spots but the ones I spoke to were friendly enough, and were intrigued when I got my drone out.
 Alona Beach is a great place for photography thanks to the blue waters and pretty boats lining the shore.